 It should come as no surprise but no one likes a clogged drain.
 It's a nuisance and can be tricky for a homeowner to fix on their own.
 Sometimes, the problem is caused by a build-up of hair or food that gets stuck in the drain.
 With all these common possibilities, it seems like there's no way to avoid a clogged drain.
-Luckily, Quality Plumbing, Heating & Cooling has a few helpful tricks up our sleeve to provide all homeowners who find themselves in this dreaded situation.
+Luckily, Quality Plumbing, Heating, Cooling & Electrical has a few helpful tricks up our sleeve to provide all homeowners who find themselves in this dreaded situation.

 WHAT SHOULDN'T GO DOWN THE SINK DRAIN?